You probably already know you should be taking a fish oil or other omega-3 supplement.

 Omega 3 fatty acids are a type of polyunsaturated fat found in plants and fish.
 Your body can’t make them on its own, so you need to get them from food or supplements.
 There are three main types: Docosahexaenoic acid (DHA), Eicosapentaenoic acid (EPA), and Alpha-Linoleic Acid (ALA).

-The two usable forms of omega 3 of DHAs and EPAs.
-DHA is vital for your brain health, the structure of your skin and retina.
+The two usable forms of omega 3 are DHAs and EPAs.
+DHA is vital for your brain health, the structure of your skin, and your retina.
 EPA plays an important role in helping your body manage inflammation.
 ALA is a parent fatty acid for DHA and EPA meaning that your body can use ALA to create the other two.

 Well, it could be because you’re vegan, which could be for a host of reasons that.
 If you’re vegan, you already know these reasons, so we’re not going to explain them to you.